 Do men and women have the same legal rights with respect to dissolution of marriage?

-Yes ( ) No ( )
+Yes ( ) No ( NO )

 If yes, please explain in which law(s) and how this is defined.

 Do men and women have the same rights in law and practice when a marriage or union ends in terms of: